Artist Statement

-The name Bosque Oscuro means “dark forest” in Spanish.
-This is a reference to Joseph Campbell’s idea of venturing off the beaten path, into the dark forest, to discover what is truly destined.
+The name of my studio, Bosque Oscuro, means “dark forest” in Spanish.
+This is a reference to anthropologist Joseph Campbell’s concept of venturing off the beaten path, into the dark forest, to discover what is truly destined.
+It is my belief that developing a relationship with creativity requires a similar level of cultural abandon, and so gives us access to a wellspring of internal wisdom that is uniquely ours.

 “…into the dark forest, into the world of fire, of original experience.”